-Included: 1 Stroller Seat, Car Seat Adapters (Nuna, Cybex, Maxi Cosi), Double Stroller Conversion Adapters (built-in!), Rain Cover, Cup Holder, fun Shopping Basket (see below pic).
-Additional stroller seat is $200.
+Included: 1 Stroller Seat, Car Seat Adapters (for Nuna, Cybex, Maxi Cosi), Double Stroller Conversion Adapters that are built-in, Rain Cover, Cup Holder, fun Shopping Basket (see below pic!).
+Additional stroller seat is $200+

 This stroller was released toward the end of 2020, so we didn’t even really know it was an option until we popped into our helpful local kids/baby store @ShopTadpole and they highly recommended it!
 Functionality wise, it’s similar to the popular Vista but 2 KEY benefits are that both seats have a 50 lb. limit (versus 35lb for the lower seat on the Vista), and the 2nd seat adapters are all ingeniously built into the stroller frame.
 As added bonuses for us, it doesn’t come with a baby bassinet that we don’t need, and it included car seat adapters that work for our Nuna car seats (which would otherwise cost another $50 for the Vista).

 What We Like:

 - 50 lb. limit for both seats

 - Handlebar is taller in the highest setting, and shorter in the lowest setting than Vista

 - Folding with 2 seats is possible (although cumbersome)